Skip to content

 Long edgePortal max width

-Save export presets per client so second shooters match your deliverable spec without asking for settings each job.
+Save export presets per client so second shooters match the deliverable without asking for settings each job.
+Keep second-shooter NEF in a separate ingest folder until color presets match the lead shooter.

 winget install --id Gyan.FFmpeg -e